parkvivi/parkvivi/README.md

 ## 🌿 About Me

 - 🎓 **Major:** Computer Engineering and Science and Technology at [ICT Unifesp](https://www.unifesp.br/campus/sjc/) in São José dos Campos, Brazil.
 - 🐍 **Languages:** Always eager to learn new ways of using Python.
-I also love tinkering with Arduino and ESP32, so C++ skills development efforts are ongoing!
+I also love tinkering with Arduino and ESP32, so C++ skill development efforts are ongoing!
 - 💾 **Favorite Project:** My cherished [Unifesp-LabAOC](https://github.com/parkvivi/Unifesp-LabAOC) repository, where I developed a 32-bit ARM processor by myself.
 - 🌺 **Languages (of the world!):** Fluent in three languages, dabbling in three more.
 Figuring out Korean at the moment.
 - 🌻 **LinkedIn:** [viviane-park](https://www.linkedin.com/in/viviane-park)